Our ultimate Africa packing guide

 • Sunglasses to protect against that African sun!

-• Insect repellent – DEET is your new bff.
+• Insect repellent – also known as your new best friend.

 • First aid kit & regular medication

-• ‘Around the camp’ shoes or flip flops
+• ‘Around the camp’ shoes or flip-flops (thongs for the Aussies)

 • Camera (inc. extra batteries and SD card)